uniqush/uniqush-push/docs/api.md

     curl http://localhost:9898/unsubscribe -d service=myservice -d subscriber=alice -d alldevices=1
     {"type":"UnsubscribeResponse","date":...,"status":0,"details":{"service":"myservice","subscriber":"alice","devicesRemoved":2,"code":"UNIQUSH_SUCCESS"}}

-One service per call; the removal is not atomic, so a failure reports how many devices it had already removed and the call can safely be retried.
+One service per call, and no wildcards in either name: `alldevices=1` deletes every device behind a name, so a pattern is refused rather than expanded.
+The removal is not atomic, so a failure reports how many devices it had already removed and the call can safely be retried.

 ### `/subscriptions`